 It is advisable to ascertain that the equipment powered off for a significant period of time does not contain internal energy storage used to maintain power to memory devices backing up critical information that might become depleted during the intended period of non-operation, and that when powered up by remote control, such equipment does not create excessive power consumption once power is applied.

+Battery Heating

 Typical Load Levels

 The following table provide guidance on typical load levels.